sunw41ker/fastapi-csrf/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/fastapi-csrf-protect)](https://pypi.org/project/fastapi-csrf-protect)
 [![License](https://img.shields.io/pypi/l/fastapi-csrf-protect)](https://pypi.org/project/fastapi-csrf-protect)

+FastAPI extension that provides Cross-Site Request Forgery (XSRF) Protection support (easy to use and lightweight).
+This extension inspired by `fastapi-jwt-auth` 😀 .

 ## Features

-FastAPI extension that provides Cross-Site Request Forgery (XSRF) Protection support (easy to use and lightweight).
-If you were familiar with `flask-wtf` library this extension suitable for you.
-This extension inspired by `fastapi-jwt-auth` 😀

-- Storing `fastapi-csrf-token` in cookies or serve it in template's context
+- Processing a csrf token passed by cookies or headers
+- Generate a random token or use a user defined session id as a seed
+- Support a user defined implementation of a token encoder/decoder

 ## Installation